crashappsec/cap10/README.md

 file perms issues, we're currently not handling gracefully).
 This was done for our internal use, but eventually we will polish this up.
 Until then, use at your own risk :)

+In the not too distant future, we'll bundle the API for direct calling from other languages, with wrappers for (at least) Go and Python.

+Eventually, we'd like to have a native player and more, and be able to natively produce GIFs.
+But no hurry; the asciinema tools there are good.

 ## Building